benfixit/catholic_hymnbook/content/o-god-you-are-my-strength.md

 ---
 id: 276
-title: O God You are My Strength
+title: O God You are My Strength (Psalm 43)
 ---

 1. O God, You are my strength,